vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

 	![DNS DC to DCS](../images/dns_outendpoint_dc.png)

 1. Moving on to the configuration in the DNS Bind Server, the CloudFormation template deployed a very simple configuration to just forward "aws.example.com" requests to the DNS Inbound Endpoints in the DataCenter Services VPC.
 The Bind server is also hosting the zone "example.com" itself.
-You can check the configuration by logging into the DNS Bind Server using **Systems ManSager** and checking the configuration file:
+You can check the configuration by logging into the DNS Bind Server using **Systems Manager** and checking the configuration file:

 	![Bind Server Config](../images/bind_server_config.png)